 I am writing to let you know how the income from tourism, by visitors such as yourself staying at our small safari camps, helps us to pay for the costs of conserving the teeming wild animals which you will see in the exclusive setting of wildlife Conservancies away from the main tourist trails, as well as supporting the local communities who are setting aside their land to be a home for wildlife.

-Our mission at Gamewatchers Safaris & Porini Camps during the last 20 years has been to work in partnership with the local communities who own land adjacent to the official parks and reserves, in order to expand the area of protected habitat for wildlife.
-We have been paying for the leasing of large tracts of land from the communities to set this acreage aside as wildlife conservancies in order to create more areas of protected wildlife habitat beyond the parks, where the wild animals can continue to live in their natural environment and to increase in number.
+For more than twenty years now, our mission at Gamewatchers Safaris & Porini Camps has been to work in partnership with the local communities who own land adjacent to the official parks and reserves in order to expand the area of protected habitat for wildlife by leasing land to form wildlife conservancies.
+We use the income from small-scale responsible tourism as a way of paying for the leases and to provide livelihoods for the communities who own the land.
+We have been paying for the leasing of large tracts of land from the communities to set this acreage aside as wildlife conservancies so as to create more areas of protected wildlife habitat beyond the parks, where the wild animals can continue to live in their natural environment and to increase in number.

 As a result of recent international media coverage, people all over the world are now starting to realise that the populations of wild animals in many countries are declining catastrophically and that for most species the numbers have halved in a relatively short period.
 This is almost entirely because of habitat loss caused by the massive human population increases all over the world, and especially in Africa, in the last two decades.
 Many of the forests, plains and wilderness areas where animals once lived in abundance have now been lost as wildlife habitats owing to destructive logging, intensive farming and “agri-business”, human settlement and urbanisation.
 And without a safe habitat where they are protected, wild animals also fall victim to over-exploitation by humans and wanton killing or poaching.